 The applicant will be provided an opportunity to present written or oral objections to the decision of the PHA.

-The person conducting the informal hearing will make a recommendation to the PHA, but the PHA is responsible for making the final decision as to the outcome of the dispute or whether admission should be granted or denied.
+The person conducting the informal hearing will make a recommendation to the PHA, but the PHA is responsible for making the final decision as to whether admission should be granted or denied.